shawnCaza/compodio/README.md

 In addition [Sci-kit learn](https://scikit-learn.org/stable/) is used to:
 <!-- add bullets -->
 - Generate tags for shows based on their descriptions in `show_keywords.py`
-- Perform k-means clustering on show images in `image_colour.py` to dominante colors for each show used to generate a background gradients in the UI.
+- Perform k-means clustering on show image colours in `image_colour.py` in order to generate the show specific CSS gradients used in the UI.

 `scrape_images.py` downloads show images and uses [Pillow](https://pillow.readthedocs.io/en/stable/) to generate a set of responsive images for the UI.